 Rehearsal and performance calls are posted each day.
 Unavoidable lateness for these calls must be reported to the individual in charge as soon as possible, but no later than thirty minutes before the call.
 Students must report illnesses or doctor’s appointments to their department’s senior administrative assistant.
 Persistent lateness or unexcused absences may result in disciplinary action or dismissal from the School of Drama.

 The School of Drama’s academic calendar includes four recess periods when classes are not in session, but some production and administrative work may need to continue during recess periods.
-Whenever a student is required to forgo all or part of a Yale School of Drama recess, including summer recess, because of a department or required work-study assignment for either a School of Drama or Yale Repertory Theatre production, the student is paid eight hours for each recess day in which he or she is required to be present, up to a maximum of forty hours a week.
+Whenever a student is required to forgo all or part of a Yale School of Drama recess, including summer recess, because of a department or required work-study assignment for either a School of Drama or Yale Repertory Theatre production, the student is paid eight hours for each recess day in which the student is required to be present, up to a maximum of forty hours a week.
 Compensation for such is set at the prevailing work-study rate.
 Should the assignment not require eight hours of work per day or forty hours per week, as determined by the department chair for department assignments and by the work-study supervisor for work-study assignments, the student may be assigned additional work by the student labor supervisor.

 If the additional assigned work-study exceeds forty hours per week, the student is paid at time-and-one-half.
 Examples of assignments that often do not require eight hours per day or forty hours per week are: department assignments such as lighting and sound designers and dramaturgs during the design phase; master electricians and sound engineers during a build period; understudies during performance weeks; and work-study assignments such as ushers and electrics crew during performances and load-ins, respectively.
-In these circumstances, students are notified of any additional assignments, up to forty hours, by the student labor supervisor or head of production prior to the start of the original assignment.
+In these circumstances, students are notified of any additional assignments, up to forty hours, by the student labor supervisor or director of production prior to the start of the original assignment.
 Student actors and stage managers paid on Actors’ Equity contracts for the full production period are not eligible for recess pay.

 Yale School of Drama and Yale Repertory Theatre, like most professional theaters, must operate on a number of religious holidays, including some holidays on which the rest of the University is closed.